 Module 2: International Employment Law

-Course objective General: Recognizing the characteristics of an employment contract; being able to distinct the formal, material and economic employer; knowing how to determine which labour law system applies and which judge is authorised.
+Course objective General: Recognizing the characteristics of an employment contract; being able to distinguish the formal, material and economic employer; knowing how to determine which labour law system applies and which judge is authorised.

 Course objective Assignment Structuring: Knowing the differences between the Termination, Secondment, Suspension and Dual employment construction and understanding which construct to apply.